Abhishek-Kathayat/Opinion-App/README.md

 &nbsp; &nbsp; &nbsp; &nbsp; <img src="https://github.com/Abhishek-Kathayat/TEKSystem-Hackathon/blob/master/Screen%20Shots/Screenshot_20190812-120441.png" width="250" height="440"/> &nbsp; &nbsp; &nbsp; &nbsp; <img src="https://github.com/Abhishek-Kathayat/TEKSystem-Hackathon/blob/master/Screen%20Shots/Screenshot_20190811-214423.png" width="250" height="440"/> <br/> <br/>

-The content in the screenshots shown above has been loaded using a test API created in Django by me and uses SQLite database for storage of data.
-Due to some technical issues the original API in PHP was not used and content loading was shown using the Django Rest API.
+The backend of the application as been implemented in Django.
+The main reason for choosing Django framework for backend development is that django is easier as well as faster for development as compared to other frameworks.<br/>

 To run the app the following steps needs to be followed : <br/>
 <ul>
   <li>Click <a href="https://github.com/Abhishek-Kathayat/TEKSystem-Hackathon.git">here</a>  to clone the project.</li><br/>
   <li>Once the project has been cloned put the Front End and the Backend-Test folder under your working directory.</li><br/>